-Note: DPAnalysis.exe does not instrument unmanaged code such as Visual C++ 6.0 or Visual Basic 6.0 applications.
+DPAnalysis. exe does not instrument unmanaged code.
 To collect performance or coverage analysis data for an unmanaged application, you must first instrument the application.
-See "Collecting Data for Unmanaged Code" on page 142 for coverage analysis and "Collecting Data from Unmanaged Code" on page 234 for performance analysis.
+See "Collecting Data for Unmanaged Code" on page 121 for coverage analysis and "Collecting Data from Unmanaged Code" on page 192 for performance analysis.

-Collecting Analysis Data from a Remote Machine
+Collecting Analysis Data from a Remote Computer

-If you use DPAnalysis. exe to collect data for an application that executes on a remote machine, be aware of the following considerations:
+If you use DPAnalysis.exe to collect data for an application that executes on a remote computer, be aware of the following considerations:

-- When using DPAnalysis.exe to run an application on a remote system, use the command line or XML configuration file to specify a directory and file name in order to save the session file. - You can specify any directory to which you have write permission, including an existing mapped directory to the local (client) machine on which profiling was initiated. - ◆ If you do not specify the directory and file name, DevPartner presents a File Save dialog on the remote machine.
-You must have physical access, a Terminal Services connection, or a Remote Desktop connection to the machine in order to use the dialog.
-The File Save dialog's default directory is the My Documents or Documents directory of the active user account.
+- When using DPAnalysis.exe to run an application on a remote system, use the command line or XML configuration file to specify a folder and file name in order to save the session file. - ◆ You can specify any folder to which you have write permission, including an existing mapped folder to the local (client) computer on which profiling was initiated. - ◆ If you do not specify the folder and file name, the File Save dialog box appears on the remote computer.
+You must have physical access, a Terminal Services connection, or a Remote Desktop connection to the computer in order to use the dialog.
+The File Save dialog box default save location is the My Documents or Documents folder of the active user account.